-SPANGLISH, from 2004, remains, as of 2019, Adam Sandler’s best movie.
-Some have been moderately funny, most grueling, with Punch Drunk Love drawing the best reviews (from 2002, it’s his 2nd-best, to date).
+SPANGLISH, from 2004, remains, as of 2022, Adam Sandler’s best movie.
+Some have been moderately funny, most grueling, with Punch Drunk Love drawing the best reviews.
 He’s good in this comedy, but the reason it’s his best film is that it was written & directed by a master-crafter of perceptive characterizations, James L. Brooks, sports a nakedly open comic performance from Tea Leoni and an enchanting one from Paz Vega, Spain’s one-stop test for heart health.

 Mexican immigrant and single mother ‘Flor Moreno’ (Vega) goes to work as nanny for a quite-well-off Anglo family in their posh L.A. mansion.
 ‘John Clasky’ (Sandler) is a nationally recognized chef, wife ‘Deborah’ an ex-businesswoman.
 The well-off part is just financial, as the couple’s marriage seems precarious, with John habitually caving in to Deborah’s constantly manifesting neuroses, and her hurtful needling of sweet-but-plain daughter ‘Bernice’ (Sarah Steele).
 Gregarious grandmother ‘Evelyn’ (Cloris Leachman) is too friendly with the liquor cabinet.
 Despite speaking no English at first, Flor’s sweetness and common sense have an effect on the household that both shakes it up and stabilizes it, but she faces a dilemma when her daughter ‘Cristina’ (Shelbie Bruce) is seduced by the lifestyle and the attentions of pushy Deborah.
 A crash course in clashing values and culture collision.
 With a lot of laughs and, thankfully, just the right measure of heart.